chiragramani/BasicCompiler-LLVMSwift/README.md

 ## Goals
 1. Learn various stages of the compilation process by making basic versions of the sub-components - Lexer, Parser, Sema, LLVM IR Generator and other optimisations that can be explored.
 2. To become more familiar with the LLVM environment.
-3. To learn different type inference algorithms - Hindley Milner Inference etc.
+3. To explore different type inference algorithms - Hindley Milner Inference etc.
 4. Better developer diagnostics - how Swift and other languages contribute to making this possible, their relative trade-offs and strengths etc.
 5. Prototyping other explorations to see their respective impact and limitations.